-I may have mentioned this before, but it’s recently come to my attention again just how absurdly broken any couch to 5k plan is.
-Like, in general C25K really kind of sucks.
-The entire idea of C25K is to teach someone with absolutely no running experience (like sitting on the couch) how to run a decent distance (3.1 miles) in a decent time (~30 minutes).
+I know that I have mentioned this before, but any couch to 5k plan out there is kind of broken.
+The entire idea of C25K is to teach someone with absolutely no running experience (like sitting on the couch) how to run a decent distance in a decent time.

 Don’t Be Ashamed of Walking, Especially at First